"The Gravity of Intention: From Manifestation to Inner Awakening"

 But every successful conversation, every small reconciliation, brings a moment of peace to your inner war.
 And in that moment of peace, the song you truly want to sing finally has a chance to be heard by the world.

-Chapter Seven: Embracing the Self That Lives in the Shadow
+Chapter Seven: Embracing the Self That Lives in the Shadows

 In our “band meeting,” we tried to understand the fearful drummer and the out-of-control guitarist.
 But there’s a deeper question: why do we dislike them so much?